+Although Ra is known to co-precipitate with Sr and Ba-bearing minerals, their high solubility (log K’s = xxx, xxx respectively (refs)) constrains precipitation in most aquifer systems.
+Hence, Ra adsorption to mineral solids imparts the greatest chemical control on soluble Ra transport in groundwater systems (refs).
+Under environmental conditions, Ra is not redox active, and its solution speciation is dominated by free radium (Ra2+) across a wide range of chemical conditions (e.g. pH and salinity).
+Weak complexes with carbonate and sulfate are observed, but these solution species dominate above pH 9 and when ligand activities are high (greater than xxx M).
+(Grivé, Duro, Colàs, & Giffaut, 2015).

-Radium isotope transport is dominated by advection and diffusion, where specific solid phases control the aqueous radium concentration through sorption.
-Radium weakly forms complexes with carbonate and sulfate ions at pH values greater than 9, but is free radium for most environmental conditions (Grivé, Duro, Colàs, & Giffaut, 2015).
-Previous work studied sorption by measuring and comparing distribution coefficients, Kd, finding that iron oxides, manganese oxides, and some clays dominate radium retention (L. Ames, McGarrah, & Walker, 1983; Bassot, Stammose, & Benitah, 2005; Beneš, Strejc, Lukavec, & Borovec, 1984; Fesenko, Carvalho, Martin, Moore, & Yankovich, 2014; Nirdosh, Trembley, & Johnson, 1990).
+Numerous studies have examined Ra (ad)sorption to natural sediments and specific minerals by measuring and comparing distribution coefficients, Kd (refs).
+In general, iron (hydr)oxides, manganese oxides, and some clays minerals are found to be the most potent sorbents of Ra (L. Ames, McGarrah, & Walker, 1983; Bassot, Stammose, & Benitah, 2005; Beneš, Strejc, Lukavec, & Borovec, 1984; Fesenko, Carvalho, Martin, Moore, & Yankovich, 2014; Nirdosh, Trembley, & Johnson, 1990).
 Organic matter also plays an important role, but it is unclear how it compares to the aforementioned mineral phases (Greeman, Rose, Washington, Dobos, & Ciolkosz, 1999).
-While a useful indicator for the extent of radium retention in a given system, these coefficients are empirical and are not easily adapted to dynamic systems or systems with complex mineral composition.
+While reported Kd values provide a useful indicator for the extent of radium retention in a given system, these coefficients are empirical and not easily adapted to chemically dynamic and mineralogically complex systems.
 As an example, a compilation of radium isotope Kd values saw significant variations in Kd for similar systems, even when only a synthetic iron oxide was considered (Beck & Cochran, 2013).

+Recently, A more sophisticated approach for modeling Ra adsorption to minerals was considred by Sajih et al, who used surface complexation modeling to…… SCM accounts for variations in solution and solid phase chemicstry that impart important controls on adsorption, including surface charge, surface area, xxx, xxxx and xxx.
+SCM’s are often informed by spectroscopic measurments or ab intio modeling of sorbate coordination with a mineral surface (refs)…..
 More recent work has modeled data from radium sorption to ferrihydrite and goethite using a tetradentate binding site surface complexation model with good success (Sajih et al., 2014).
 The sorption of other group II ions to montmorillonites and other clay minerals is well studied and modeled (Bas, 2006; Michael H. Bradbury & Baeyens, 2005; Kraepiel, Keiler, & Morel, 1999), but there is only a limited data set for radium sorption (Tamamura et al., 2013).
 Lastly, there is very little data examining the sorption of radium to reduced minerals that form during natural cycling of certain groundwaters.
 The gaps in the available data make it difficult to predict radium fate in groundwater where multiple mineral surfaces will compete to sorb dissolved radium.